Overview

 Individual Retirement Advice

-or individual retirement account, we are acting as fiduciaries within the meaning of Title I of the
+individual retirement account, we are acting as fiduciaries within the meaning of Title I of the Employee

-Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which
+Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws

-laws governing retirement accounts.
-The way we make money or otherwise are
+governing retirement accounts.
+The way we make money or otherwise are compensated creates some

 Under this special rule's provisions, we must: